 Our contributions to delivering this priority How we will measure our progress Increase in activities delivered in partnership which support prevention and early intervention, improve outcomes and reduce inequalities.
-Male life expectancy at birth in 15 per ce most deprived communities Female life expectancy at birth in 15 pe cent most deprived communities Health inequalities will be reduced by working with communities and through co produced targeted interventions Premature mortality rate per 100,000 persons aged under 75. % increase in exclusive breastfeeding at weeks in most deprived SIMD data zone Smokers supported to successfully stop smoking in most deprived SIMD data zon Cancer screening uptake in most deprive SIMD data zones Alcohol brief interventions delivered

-- Work to understand the needs of the population and address longer term impacts of Covid-19 on our communities and protected characteristic groups - Work in partnership to build the capacity of community organisations, groups and individuals to deliver their own solutions for recovery from the coronavirus pandemic - Deliver tailored health improvement programmes and activities in communities with greater health inequalities and disproportionate effects of Covid-19 - Continue to explore additional funding opportunities to support targeted health improvement interventions
+Male life expectancy at birth in 15 per cen most deprived communities Female life expectancy at birth in 15 per cent most deprived communities Health inequalities will be reduced by working with communities and through co- produced targeted interventions Premature mortality rate per 100,000 persons aged under 75. % increase in exclusive breastfeeding at 6 weeks in most deprived SIMD data zones Smokers supported to successfully stop smoking in most deprived SIMD data zone Cancer screening uptake in most deprived SIMD data zones Alcohol brief interventions delivered Key activities during 2022-25 Work to understand the needs of the population and address longer term impact protected characteristic groups s of Covid-19 on our communities and Work in partnership to build the capacity of community organisations, groups and recovery from the coronavirus pandemic Deliver tailored health improvement programmes and activities in communities w disproportionate effects of Covid-19 Centinue to evaluate additional funding expertunities to evaluate targeted health in